MathieuNls/bianca/bianca.md

 While analysing the precision, however, we can see that the data is unbalanced.
 We have only two classes to classify our commits into: _risky_ or _healthy_.
 If the data were balanced (i.e., as many _risky_ and _healthy_ commits), then the precision while predicting _risky_ commit with a random classifier would also be around 50%.
 In order to assess the statistical difference between the precision, the recall and the F$_1$-measure of the random classifier compared to BIANCA, we ran Mann-Whitney tests comparing the precision, the recall and the F$_1$-measure obtained for each project.
-The precision of BIANCA and the F$_1$-measure are significantly superior to the random classifier with a p-values < .0001.
+The precision of BIANCA and the F$_1$-measure are significantly superior to the random classifier with  p-values < .0001.
-The recall of the random classifier is not significantly higher than the recall of BIANCA with a p-value = 0.2327.
+The recall of the random classifier is not significantly higher than the recall of BIANCA with p-value = 0.2327.
 Performing better than a random classifier is not a measure of performance per se, however, it shows that predicting the least represented class in an unbalanced bi-class distribution is challenging.

-## Analysis of the Fixes Similarity
+## Analysis of the Quality of the Fixes Proposed by BIANCA

 One of the advantages of BIANCA over other  techniques is that it also proposes fixes for the _risky_ commits at hand.
-The fixes that are proposed by BIANCA are described in Section \ref{sec:newcommits}.
 In order to evaluate the quality of the proposed fixes, two approaches were possible: (a) To conduct a human study by asking developers to rate the proposed fixes according to the defects at hand or (b) To compare the proposed fixes with the actual fixes provided by the developers.
 We chose option (b) and plan to conduct the human study in the future.

 To compare the proposed fixes with the actual fixes, we used the same preprocessing steps we applied to incoming commits: extract, pretty-print, normalize and filter the blocks modified by the proposed and actual fixes.
 Then, the blocks of the actual fixes and the proposed fixes can be compared with our clone comparison engine.

-Similarly to other studies recommending fixes, we assess the quality of the first 3 and 5 proposed fixes [@Pan2008; @Kim2013; @tao2014automatically; @Dallmeier; @le2012systematic; @le2015should].
+Similar to other studies recommending fixes, we assess the quality of the first 3 and 5 proposed fixes [@Pan2008; @Kim2013; @tao2014automatically; @Dallmeier; @le2012systematic; @le2015should].
 The average similarity of the first 3 fixes is 40.78% while the similarity of the first five fixes is 44.17%.
 Results are reported in Table \ref{tab:results}.

 In the framework of this study, for a fix to be ranked as qualitative it has to reach our $\alpha$=35% similarity threshold.
 Meaning that the proposed fixed must be at least 35\% similar to the actual fix.
 In average, the proposed fixes are above the $\alpha$=35% threshold.
-In a per commit basis, we BIANCA proposed 101,462 fixes for the  13,899 true positives _risky commits_ (7.3 per commit).
+In a per commit basis, BIANCA proposed 101,462 fixes for the  13,899 true positives _risky commits_ (7.3 per commit).
 Out of the 101,462 proposed fixes, 78.67% are above our $\alpha$=35% threshold.

-In order words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40-44% of the actual code needed to transform the _risky_ commit into a _healthy_ one.
+In other words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40-44% of the actual code needed to transform the _risky_ commit into a _healthy_ one.
 It is still too early to claim whether BIANCA's recommendations can be useful to developers.
 For this, we need to conduct user study.

 ## Manual Analysis

-BIANCA performed best when applied to these three projects: Otto by Square (100.00% precision and 76.61% recall, 96.55% F$_1$-measure), JStorm by Alibaba (90.48% precision, 87.50% recall, 88.96% F$_1$-measure), and Auto by Google (90.48% precision, 87.50% recall, 86.76% F$_1$-measure).
+BIANCA performed best when applied to  three projects: Otto by Square (100.00% precision and 76.61% recall, 96.55% F$_1$-measure), JStorm by Alibaba (90.48% precision, 87.50% recall, 88.96% F$_1$-measure), and Auto by Google (90.48% precision, 87.50% recall, 86.76% F$_1$-measure).
 It performed worse when used with  Android Annotations by Excilys (100.00% precision, 1.59% recall, 3.13% F$_1$-measure) and Che by Eclipse (88.89% precision, 5.33% recall, 10.05% F$_1$-measure), Openhab by Openhab (100.00% precision, 7.14% recall, 13.33% F$_1$-measure).
 To understand the performance of BIANCA, we conducted a manual analysis of the commits classified as _risky_ by BIANCA for these projects.

 ### Otto by Square (F$_1$-measure = 96.5%)

 At first, the F$_1$-measure of Otto by Square seems surprising given the specific set of features it provides.
 Otto provides a Guava-based event bus.
 While it does have dependencies that  makes it vulnerable to defects in related projects, the fact that it provides specific features makes it, at first sight, unlikely to share defects with other projects.
 Through our manual analysis, we found that out of the 16 _risky_ commits detected by BIANCA, only 11 (68.75%)  matched defect-introducing commits inside the Otto project itself.
 This is significantly higher than the average number of single-project defects (8.6%).
-Further investigation of the project management system revealed that a very few issues have been submitted for this project (15) and, out of the 11 matches inside the Otto project, 7 were aiming to fix the same issue that have been submitted and fixed several times instead of re-opening the original issue.
+Further investigation of the project management system revealed that a very few issues have been submitted for this project (15) and, out of the 11 matches inside the Otto project, 7 were aiming to fix the same issue that had been submitted and fixed several times instead of re-opening the original issue.

 ### JStorm by Alibaba (F$_1$-measure = 88.96%)